eric-tang40/softdev_springfinal/README.md

 Go to http://localhost:8000

-IMPORTANT: You must uncomment out the two lines of code after migrating the database models.
+IMPORTANT: If you commented out the two lines of code, you must uncomment them out after migrating the database models.

 ## Vue.js Code